SeanWong24/json-expr/README.md

 cases, a "simple function" can be implemented, which simply takes some arguments, returns something, and nothing more.
 For example, an `add` function might be implemented as a "simple function" like `(x, y) => x + y`, which takes two arguments and adds them together.
-To make a "simple function" Json-Ex compatible, a `wrapSimpleFn` helper function is provided, which takes a "simple function" as arugment and returns a Json-Ex compatible function.
+To make a "simple function" JSON-X compatible, a `wrapSimpleFn` helper function is provided, which takes a "simple function" as arugment and returns a JSON-X compatible function.
 Internally, it evaluates all arugments that would be received by the "simple function" before passing them into the simple function.
 Most of the default functions are implemented using this way.